lulu-berlin/eHealthSystemsAfrica-test/README.md

 It first checks that the number of elements in the pattern array is identical to the number of space-separated substrings.
-Then, a dictionary is created mapping the pattern objects to the substrings.
+Then, a dictionary is created, mapping the pattern objects to the substrings.
 For each element in the pattern, it is checked if the corresponding substring already appeared in the dictionary.
 If it did, then the current substring must match the value it has in the dictionary.
 Otherwise (if the pattern element is new), it should be made sure that the current substring wasn't mapped earlier to another pattern element.
 If all tests pass, the pattern matches the string.